Putney: Rowing and the Boat Race

 Since the second half of the 19th century, Putney has been a significant centre for rowing.
 There are two reasons for this.

 First, increasing numbers of steam-powered boats (not to mention the growing levels of sewage being discharged into the river) made leisure rowing on the Thames in central London unpleasant if not impossible.
 There was much less commercial traffic on the river at Putney (partly because the many buttresses of the original Putney Bridge restricted the transit of large river boats) ensuring more suitable water for rowing.
 The river was also cleaner at Putney.

 Secondly, the construction of the London and South Western Railway from Waterloo to Putney and the District Railway to Putney Bridge allowed easy commuting.

 More than twenty rowing clubs are based on the River Thames at Putney Embankment in a landscape which now forms part of a Conservation Area identified by the borough council as "unique in London"; among the largest are London Rowing Club, Thames Rowing Club, Imperial College Boat Club and Vesta Rowing Club.
 Leander Club owned a boathouse in Putney from 1867 to 1961.
 The Putney clubs have produced a plethora of Olympic medallists and Henley winners.
 Putney Town Rowing Club, although retaining Putney's name, has now moved to Kew.

 The University Boat Race, first contested in 1829 in Henley-on-Thames, has had Putney as its starting point since 1845.
 Since 1856, it has been an annual event, beginning at the University Stone, just upstream from Putney Bridge.

 Several other important rowing races over the Championship Course also either start or finish at the stone, notably the Head of the River Race.

 Sculpture

+Next to Putney Bridge is one of the sites used in the construction of the Thames Tideway Tunnel.
+With completion of the project, a new embankment has been constructed with a ventilation column with a poem by Dorothea Smartt running along its length.